-Michael Buerk – Award Winning Broadcaster, Author, Guest Speaker and Conference Presenter/Facilitator.
+Michael Buerk is an Award-Winning Broadcaster, Author, Guest Speaker and Conference Presenter/Facilitator.

-Apart from his role as a BBC newscaster, he is best known in Britain for presenting the peak time programme about emergencies “999”.
+Apart from his role as a BBC newscaster, Michael is well-known for presenting the peak time programme about emergencies ‘999‘.
 The programme ran through 15 series between 1991 and 2002 and, for much of that time, was the BBC’s most popular factual television programme.

-Michael Buerk is also known for his career as a foreign correspondent for the BBC during which he probably won more international awards for television reporting than any other British journalist.
+Michael Buerk is also known for his career as a Foreign Correspondent for the BBC during which he probably won more international awards for television reporting than any other British journalist.
 Several of them came from his coverage of the Ethiopian famine in 1984/5.
 His films alerted the world to the tragedy.
-They were shown worldwide to an audience of hundreds of millions (they were shown in the United States on the NBC network).
+They were shown worldwide to an audience of hundreds of millions.
 They led directly to a massive international relief effort valued in billions of dollars, to Band Aid and Live Aid, which it is estimated saved over a million lives.

 Apart from broadcasting, Michael Buerk lectures on international issues and environmental matters and chairs conferences on current affairs and business issues.